-The Point Physical Culture Club, established in 2015, has been the vision of our passionate and inspiring teachers, Jo Walsh, Catherine Carney, Kirsty Schofield, Jo Reeson and Kara Hall.
+The Point Physical Culture Club, established in 2015, has been the vision of our passionate and inspiring teachers, Jo Walsh, Catherine Carney, Jo Reeson, Julie Rudd, Kara Hall and Kirsty Schofield.
 We strive to create a supportive and friendly atmosphere for all our members.
 As a group, we aim to encourage a high level of club spirit, with every member supporting each other.
 Our teachers work tirelessly to make each girl the best they can be, whilst making classes fun and rewarding.

 Through positive encouragement and engaging classes, children learn how to communicate through movement, music and performance, giving them the skills they need to thrive.

 To get your daughter involved in a physie class with us, click the button below!

 MEET Jo Walsh - LADIES

 When Jo’s Mum first dressed her in a leotard at four years of age, little did she know that 'Physie' would become part of her life for the next 50 years.
 From the age of seven Jo competed at Zone level and was a finalist or place getter in her age division up until 17 when she received 1st Place and the title of National Champion in the 2nd Yr Senior section.
 Jo performed competitively through all the Senior age groups until she started her family (Ryan, Erin & Kieran) and took a few years break.

 Jo resumed physie in 1992 at Menai-Illawong where she competed as a lady, once again making National Finals and taking several places in the years to follow.
 In October 2008 Jo was crowned 'Ladies National Champion' in the Over 43’s section, then to her delight was 'Ladies National Champion' in the Over 53’s section consecutively in 2012 & 2013.